DATAMATH CALCULATOR MUSEUM

 |Date of introduction:||August 1978||Display technology:||LCD|

 |Program steps:||32||Courtesy of:||Joerg Woerner|

-The TI-53 is not really a programmabe calculator, it uses a small memory to hold up to 32 key-codes.
-Due to the low-power CMOS technology of its close relative TI-50 this memory won't lost its information if you turn the calculator off.
+The TI-53 is not really a programmable calculator, it uses a small memory to hold up to 32 key-codes.
+Due to the low-power CMOS technology of its close relative TI-50 this memory won't lose its information if you turn the calculator off.
 Nevertheless this calculator could be called a classic, it was on the production line till the year 1985.

 Simply by comparing the designation of the integrated circuits of the calculators you'll get the first members of the slimline family:

 • TP0320 (CD3202) TI-30-II